bryceandy/laravel_pesapal/README.md

 ### IMPORTANT

-For live accounts, on your pesapal dashboard find your Account Settings and click IPN Settings.
+For live accounts, on your PesaPal dashboard find your Account Settings and click IPN Settings.

 Fill in your website domain for example `yourWebsite.com` and IPN listener URL, for example `yourWebsite.co.tz/pesapal-ipn-listener`.